How to Develop a Payment Gateway: Cost, Architecture & 8-Step Guide (2026)

 Payment gateway systems must be up and running all the time.
 A 99.9% uptime SLA translates into more than eight hours of downtime per year.
 This is unacceptable for companies processing millions of transactions daily.
 To design your system for higher availability, you must make critical decisions about your architecture.

 Solution: Design your system for multi-region deployments with automatic failover capabilities.
 Use circuit breakers between microservices to limit failures.
-Implement structured logging, TPS, and latency monitoring, and real-time alerts on anomalous behavior.
+Implement structured logging, TPS, and latency monitoring and real-time alerts on anomalous behavior.

 Pain Point 5: Chargeback and Dispute Management